Amiewitheliza/amie.github.io/_pages/about.md

   - /about.html
 ---

-Amie, holds an MBA from INSEAD and Cheung Kong Graduate School of Business, and a Ph.D. in Computer Science, fellow of Cartier.
+Amie holds MBAs from INSEAD and the Cheung Kong Graduate School of Business, a Ph.D. in Computer Science, and is a Cartier Fellow.
+As a co-founder, she helped establish two AI companies — NoBarriers Tech and DeepLight AI, the latter of which was acquired by XX Company for $300 million.
+She also serves as an advisor and early investor in several AI projects.

 My Work Experience
 ======